kcroker/dpsprep/README.md

 ### Text layer

-The visible contents of a DjVu file are well-compressed images (see [here](http://yann.lecun.com/ex/djvu/index.html)).
+The visible contents of a DjVu file are well-compressed images (see [LeCun's project page](http://yann.lecun.com/ex/djvu/index.html)).
 But a DjVu file also contains a "text layer" stored as metadata attached to invisible rectangular blocks.
 PDF does not support such constructs, so we do a little hack.

 We render each page as an image and put it as a background in the PDF.
-We then use a font, [`invisible1.ttf`](./dpsprep/invisible.ttf), taken from [here](https://www.angelfire.com/pr/pgpf/if.html), to "draw" text.
+We then use a font, [`invisible1.ttf`](./src/dpsprep/invisible1.ttf), taken from ["ifw2kxp"](https://web.archive.org/web/20230926193617/https://www.angelfire.com/pr/pgpf/if.html), to "draw" text.
 Every time we draw a block of text, we rescale the font so that the width of the text matches that of the corresponding DjVu block.

 > [!NOTE]
 > The font is small (12kb) and contains (invisible) Latin, Cyrillic and Greek characters.
 Even Chinese characters seem to be working correctly, at least with [Evince](https://gitlab.gnome.org/GNOME/evince).